rafehr/vid-disambiguation-sharedtask/README.md

 It is the same as the training data with the only difference being that in place of the label one can find the placeholder ```NONE```.
 These placeholders are to be replaced by the labels the systems predict.

-We plan to use [CodaLab](https://codalab.org/) for evaluation, but as of this writing there seem to be some technical difficulties which need to be resolved before we can create the CodaLab website (it is this [issue](https://github.com/codalab/codalab-competitions/issues/2931) we're experiencing).
-But as soon the CodaLab website is ready we will add a link to it here.
+We will use [CodaLab](https://codalab.org/) for evaluation.
+This is the official CodaLab competition site where you will find all the information you need to participate: https://competitions.codalab.org/competitions/31715

 ## Organizers